More Details On Medicare Part D

 Prescription Drug Coverage Through A Medicare Advantage Plan

-Another way to receive prescription drug coverage is through a Medicare Advantage prescription drug (MAPD) plan, which combines Part C and Part D. These comprehensive plans are available through Medicare-approved private insurers like Anthem.
+Another way to receive prescription drug coverage is through a Medicare Advantage prescription drug (MAPD) plan, which combines Part C and Part D. These comprehensive plans are available through Medicare-approved private insurers like Empire.
 Many of the plans include prescription drug coverage, plus many other benefits.

 These one-stop-shop plans may include dental care, vision care, hearing care, and wellness and fitness memberships, along with prescription drug coverage.
 If you have a Medicare Advantage plan that includes prescription drugs (which most do), you don't need a separate Part D plan.